Dursa Arha: Dursa Arha and the Sirohi Kingdom

-In 1583 AD, Mughal Emperor Akbar sent an army in favor of Jagmal Sisodia (Mewar) against Rao Surtan Singh of Sirohi, the Marwar state army also marched against Surtan Singh in favor of Jagmal.
+In 1583 AD, Mughal Emperor Akbar sent an army in favor of Jagmal Sisodia (Mewar) against Rao Surtan Singh Deora of Sirohi state, the Marwar state army also marched against Surtan Singh in favor of Jagmal.
 In that army from Marwar, Bagdi Thakur Pratap Singh and Dursa Arha also took part in the war.
 The two armies fought at a place called Datani near Abu, in which Pratap Singh died and Dursa Arha was severely wounded.
-In the evening, Mahaao Surtan Singh was taking care of his wounded soldiers, including his feudal lords, when he found Dursa Arha and was about to give him the milk of poppy (to end his life in a painless way).
+In the evening, Maharao Surtan Singh was taking care of his wounded soldiers, including his feudal lords, when he found Dursa Arha and was about to give him the milk of poppy (to end his life in a painless way).
 The injured Dursa, managed to introduce himself, said that he is a Charan, and as proof, he immediately composed a couplet in praise of the warrior Samra Deora, who died heroically fighting in that war.

-The Maharao was extremely pleased to hear the verse and upon discovering the Charan identity; brought him along in his own doli(palanquin) and got him treated for his wounds.
-Rao Surtan Singh, pleased with the talent of Dursa, asked him stay with him and offered the position of Prolpat(Keeper of the Fort) of his fort.
+The Maharao was extremely pleased to hear the verse and upon discovering the Charan identity; brought him along in his own doli (palanquin) and got him treated for his wounds.
+Rao Surtan Singh, pleased with the talent of Dursa, asked him stay with him and offered the position of Prolpat (Keeper of the Fort) of his fort.
 Dursa Ji accepted and he was awarded the jagir of 4 villages named Peshua, Jhankar, Ound, and Sal.
 After that Dursa Ji stayed in Sirohi.

 Mahakavi Dursa understood the political motives of the then Mughal rulers and never failed to convey his thoughts through his poems.
 In Rajasthan, when he reached Mewar, Maharana Amar Singh himself gave a grand welcome to Dursa and received him at the Badi Pol.

 Dursa Arha participated as one of the leaders in the Dharna of Auwa protest by Charans in 1586 AD, against Mota Raja Udai Singh of Marwar.

 Fiefdoms under the rule of Dursa Arha

-Dhundla, Natal Kudi, Panchetiya, Jaswantpura, Godavas, Hingola Khurd, Lungia, Peshua, Jhankhar, Sal, Ound, Dagla, Varal, Sheruwa, Peruwa, Raipuria, Dutharia, Kangdi, Tasol.
+Und (उंड), Dhundla, Natal Kudi, Panchetiya, Jaswantpura, Godavas, Hingola Khurd, Lungia, Peshua, Jhankhar, sal, Dagla, Varal, Sheruwa, Peruwa, Raipuria, Dutharia, Kangdi, Tasol.
 Apart from these, Raja Rai Singh of Bikaner awarded four villages as fief, which is confirmed by the history of Bikaner.